B.S. in Environmental Science

 Entry requirements

-To enter the Environmental Health concentration, students must have earned a B or better in Chemistry 14A, 14B, 14BL, 14C (or 20A, 20B, 20L, 30A) and have an overall 3.0+ GPA in prep requirements for the Environmental Science major.
-Students declare the concentration at the Institute of the Environment and Sustainability SAO Office, Life Science 2318.
+To enter the Environmental Health concentration, students must have earned a C or better in Chemistry 14A, 14B, 14BL, 14C (or 20A, 20B, 20L, 30A) and have an overall 3.0+ GPA in prep requirements for the Environmental Science major.
+Students declare the concentration with the Institute of the Environment and Sustainability SAO.

 Additional preparation required: